Stability of non-degenerate Ricci-type Palatini theories: Degrees of freedom

 To determine whether or not there are ghosts we have to diagonalise the kinetic terms.
 To facilitate this, we decompose the fields $\dq_{\a\b}$ and $\dS^{\a\b}$ into scalar, vector, and tensor modes.
 To second order, these decouple from each other, and we can look at each of them individually.
 If any are unstable, the theory is unhealthy.
 The tensor modes are the simplest: we have $\dq_{ij} = \dqt_{ij}$, with $\dqt{}^i{}_i = 0, \ \pd^i\dqt{}_{ij} = 0$, and $\dS^{ij} = \dSt^{ij}$, with $\dSt{}^i{}_i = 0, \ \pd_i\dSt{}^{ij} = 0$.
 Applying this decomposition in \eqref{action_kinetic_FLRW}, we get the tensor sector \bea S &\supset& \int \rmd^4 x a^4 \left[ \frac{ S_2^2 + 4 }{16a^2} \pd_0 \dqt_{ij}\pd_0\dqt^{ij} - \frac{1}{4}\pd_k\dqt_{ij}\pd^k \dqt^{ij} \right. \left.+ \frac{S_2^2}{4a^2(S_2^2 - 4)}\pd_0\dSt_{ij}\pd_0\dSt^{ij}-\frac{S_2}{4a^2} \pd_0 \dqt_{ij}\pd_0\dSt^{ij} \right] \ , \el \eea where the spatial indices are lowered with $\bar q_{ij}$ and raised with its inverse.
 Diagonalising, we obtain \bea S &\supset& \int \rmd^4 x a^4 \left[ \frac{1}{2a^2}\pd_0\dqt_{ij}\pd_0\dqt^{ij} - \frac{1}{4}\pd_k\dqt_{ij}\pd^k \dqt^{ij} + \frac{S_2^2}{4a^2(S_2^2 - 4)} \pd_0\dSt_{ij}\pd_0\dSt^{ij} \right] \ . \eea The factor in front of the kinetic term of $\dSt^{ij}$ has the same form as the background solution, and has the wrong sign when $|S_2|<2$.
 In \sec{sec:Min} we found that $S^{\a\b}$ does not have a kinetic term around Minkowski space.
 So whether $S^{\a\b}$ leads to new degrees of freedom depends on the background, and a theory that contains it is unstable around some FLRW backgrounds.
 As $S^{\a\b}$ corresponds to the projectively invariant tensor $\dR_{(\a\b)}$, we again see that projective invariance does not guarantee stability.

-As in Minkowski space, we do not obtain kinetic terms for $P^{\a\b}$ and $H^{\a\b}$.
-It thus remains an open question whether the corresponding tensors $\pR_{\a\b}$ and $\hR_{\a\b}$ lead to new degrees of freedom, and if so, whether they are healthy.
+As in Minkowski space, we do not obtain kinetic terms for $P^{\a\b}$.
+It thus remains an open question whether the corresponding tensor $\pR_{\a\b}$ can lead to new degrees of freedom, and if so, whether they are healthy.